am59/wordpress-related/README.md

-# wordpress-related
-# wordpress shit
+# wordpress related snippets and things